 If you’re a fan of the mouthwatering Reuben sandwich, a heaping helping of corned beef, sauerkraut, Swiss cheese, and Thousand Island dressing on rye bread, you have a Nebraskan to thank.
-While stories differ, it’s widely believed to have been invented at Omaha’s Blackstone Hotel by Reuben Kulakofsky.
+While stories differ, it’s to have been invented at Omaha’s Blackstone Hotel by Reuben Kulakofsky.

 Interestingly enough, Nebraska is also well-known for developing the McDonald’s McRib.
 In the 1970s, University of Nebraska professor emeritus of animal science, Roger Mandingo, was approached by the National Pork Producers Council to create a product made from pork trimmings that they could sell to McDonald’s.
 McDonald’s chefs crafted a sauce to accompany the “restructured meat,” and the rest is history.